 Mountaineer Boys State Citizen: Congratulations!
-You have made it to the American Legion Mountaineer Boys State and have joined an elite group of young men (approximately 360 annually) who have become Mountaineer Boys State Citizens since the program's beginning in 1936.
-You are probably reading this for the first time, on Sunday morning, at the request of your Cottage Counselor(s).
-Sunday morning and afternoon is known to be a hectic, busy, confusing yet exciting time.
-If you are feeling a little unsure of what you are about to experience, are experiencing some anxiety, nervousness, etc., take comfort in knowing that is normal and nearly everyone around you is experiencing the same.
+You have made it to the American Legion Mountaineer Boys State and have joined an elite group of young men who have become Mountaineer Boys State Citizens since the program's beginning in 1936.
+You are probably reading this for the first time on Sunday morning, at the request of your Cottage Counselor(s).
+Sunday morning and afternoon are known to be hectic, busy, confusing yet exciting times.
+If you are feeling a little unsure of what you are about to experience, or feeling some anxiety or nervousness, take comfort in knowing that is normal and nearly everyone around you is experiencing the same thing.

 You will only get this opportunity one time in your life so make the most of it.
 It has been proven, time and time again, that those Citizens who take an active role and get involved with the program have a good experience.
 Those who choose not to involve themselves are setting themselves up for what could be one of the longest weeks of their life.
-So GET INVOLVED!.
-Check out pages 31 and 32 of this Manual.
+So GET INVOLVED!
+Check out pages 35 and 36 of this Manual.
 All the jobs that are available at Mountaineer Boys State are listed there.
-Everyone will have a full time job by Wednesday morning and possibly a part-time job or two.
-You should know by the end of lunch today what job(s) you are interested in pursuing.
-The National Guard/Homeland Security, State Police, DNR Police, Bank, and Journalism (Broadcast and Newspaper) will be accepting applications immediately after the Bar Examination this afternoon.
+Everyone will have a full time job by Wednesday morning and possibly a part-time job or two as well.
+You should know by the end of this afternoon's assembly what job(s) you are interested in pursuing.
+Journalism (Broadcast and Newspaper), Bank, State Police, DNR Police, National Guard/Homeland Security, and Office of Emergency Servicesv will be accepting applications immediately after the Bar Examination this afternoon.
 If you are interested in those positions but do not apply at the designated time and location, you will have missed your opportunity.
-Your Counselors have Job Applications and remember you'll get an immediate \$1,000.00 signing bonus if you apply for and are accepted into the National Guard/Homeland Security component.
+Your Counselors have Job Applications and remember, you'll get an immediate \$1,000.00 signing bonus if you apply for and are accepted into the National Guard/Homeland Security component.
 You can choose to run for political office (one position at each level - State, County, City) but if you don't file for office by noon tomorrow (Monday), these opportunities will have passed you by.
-Don't wait til then though to start campaigning and lining up citizens to vote for you.
-Your Counselors will have available "Certificate of Announcement" forms that you must use to file for County and City offices and "Certificate of Announcement" forms, for state wide offices, will be available at General Headquarters (GHQ) at the Dorsey Center after the evening assembly tonight.
+Don't wait until then though to start campaigning and lining up Citizens to vote for you.
+Your Counselors will have available "Certificate of Announcement" forms that you must use to file for County and City offices.
+"Certificate of Announcement" forms for state wide offices will be available at the political process briefing after this afternoon's assembly, and at General Headquarters (GHQ) at the Dorsey Center after the evening assembly tonight.

-Check out page twenty nine (29) of this Manual to learn about the Awards that are given at Boys State.
+Check out pages 33-34 of this Manual to learn about the Awards that are given at Boys State.
 Maybe you'd be interested in representing Mountaineer Boys State at Boys Nation later this summer.
 That is a great experience that only two Citizens will get the opportunity to participate in.
-If you are interested in this, you'll notice that you will be eligible for consideration only if you are elected to a State wide office, are elected Speaker of the House, are elected to be President of the Senate, are designated to be your respective party chairperson, or in the rarest of circumstances recommended by a staff member for your extraordinary participation and contributions to the program.
+If you are interested in this, you'll notice that you will be eligible for consideration only if you are elected to a State wide office, are elected Speaker of the House, are elected to be President of the Senate, are designated to be your respective party chairperson, or in the rarest of circumstances are recommended by a staff member for your extraordinary participation and contributions to the program.

 This Manual contains nearly all of the information that you need to be successful at Mountaineer Boys State.
-Take the time to read it (particularly at this time on Sunday morning, this page through page 32).
-This manual contains explanations of nearly every position available at Boys State and the Blue Book that has been provided to you provides other valuable information on many positions.
+Take the time to read it (particularly at this time on Sunday morning, this page through page 36).
+This manual contains explanations of nearly every position available at Boys State.